-- 23. Fireworks/Explosives The possession or use of fireworks, explosives and/or incendiary devices on school property is prohibited. - 24.
-Inappropriate Sexual Behavior Inappropriate sexual behaviors are prohibited. - 25.
+- 15. Fireworks/Explosives The possession or use of fireworks, explosives and/or incendiary devices on school property is prohibited. - 16.
+Inappropriate Display of Affection Inappropriate, consensual verbal and/or physical gestures or signs of affection are prohibited.
+School may define and teach students what is acceptable and appropriate aligned with developmental stages. - 17.
+Inappropriate Sexual Behavior Inappropriate sexual behaviors are prohibited.
+The possession and/or display of pornography, and/or indecent exposure is prohibited. - 18.
 Internet/Email or Network/Computer Misuse (Technology Violation) Students are required to use school computers, school or district networks, and the internet system in an appropriate manner.
 Inappropriate use of computers, school or district networks, internet, email, ASD equipment used in ASD facilities, or at/for ASD events, is prohibited.
-Inappropriate use may include, but is not limited to, the following: - Accessing, sending or displaying offensive messages or pictures - Using obscene language - Harassing, demeaning, defaming, insulting, threatening or attacking others - Violating copyright laws - Using another's password, impersonating another person - Trespassing in another's folders, work or files - Deliberately damaging hardware or software - Employing the ASD or school network for commercial purposes - Using district computers for illegal activities - Plagiarism (claiming work done by someone else as one's own) Violations may result in a loss of computer, network, and email privileges, withdrawal from or failing computer-related class(es), as well as other disciplinary or legal action including recommendation for suspension and/or expulsion.
+Inappropriate use may include, but is not limited to, the following: - Accessing, sending or displaying offensive messages or pictures - Using obscene language - Harassing, demeaning, defaming, insulting, threatening or attacking others - Violating copyright laws - Using another's password, impersonating another person - Trespassing in another's folders, work or files - Deliberately damaging hardware or software - Employing the ASD or school network for commercial purposes - Using district computers for illegal activities - Plagiarism (claiming work done by someone else as one's own)

+• Recording others participating in a prohibited activity (Ex. fighting) Violations may result in a loss of computer, network, and email privileges, withdrawal from or failing computer-related class(es), as well as other disciplinary or legal action including recommendation for suspension and/or expulsion.
+Schools may define appropriate use of technology and have school specific guidelines that students must follow.